This article was originally published a few years ago at the RockStar Success Library. It has great tools for connecting with other people!

 - There’s a masterful treatment of how different people can favor one of three different senses: visual, auditory, or kinesthetic.
 Learning which paradigm someone prefers can allow you to connect with how they think much more easily.
 For example, I know I am very visually-oriented.
 If you want me to really “get” something, describe it to me in pictures.

 - The biggest challenge I have with this book, or any book on communication, is that there is an implicit feeling that someone has to be hyper-aware when speaking with someone to effectively use all of the tools and be a good communicator.
-I’ve found that this often turns people off from learning these skills.
-I think there are a lot of tools that are available to help someone get better at speaking to others.
-However, it takes time to integrate them into habitual communication, and that’s totally OK.
+This often turns people off from learning these skills.
+Don’t get stressed, it takes time to integrate these into habits.

 Should you read this book?